 An extruder is a piece of equipment widely used in the manufacturing process.
-It is mainly used to shape raw materials into products of specific shapes by heating, melting and extruding them.
-This process is called extrusion and is commonly used to produce a variety of materials including plastics, rubber products, metals, food, and more.
+It is mainly used to shape raw materials into products of specific shapes by heating, melting, and extruding them.
+This process is called extrusion and is commonly used to produce a variety of materials, including plastics, rubber products, metals, food, and more.
 But what exactly is an extruder, and how does it work?
 In this blog post, we’ll break down the concept of extrusion, explore how an extruder functions, and look at the types of materials commonly processed through this machine.
 We will also introduce Saini Engineering Industries, a renowned company specializing in cable extrusion processing machines.

-What is an Extruder?
+Understanding What is an Extruder

 How Does an Extruder Work?